 A charger like the Goal Zero Yeti charger can be recharged using a wall outlet.
 So if your home happens to have solar roof panels, then yes — you can charge it using your solar roof panels.

-If you’re thinking about installing solar panels, act quickly by contacting Solar Panel Quotes for a free consultation on how much solar panels could save you.
+If you’re thinking about installing solar panels, act quickly for a free consultation on how much solar panels could save you.

 And remember: although a solar generator may not power a full-sized house, it could be a lifesaver in an emergency.